nate-brown/nate-brown/README.md

 ### Hi everyone 👋

-I'm a passionate software developer from South Africa with 10+ years professional experience and enthralled with both front and backend web development.
+I'm a passionate software developer from South Africa with 10+ years professional experience and enthralled in full-stack web development.
+I currently specialise in the MEAN stack (Mongo, Express.js, Angular and Node.js)

 A little more about me: